Tensor-Network Formulation of the Traveling Salesman Problem and Variants: Tensor-network formulation for the TSP Tensor-network formulation for the TSP

-We present an algorithm to solve the case of the general TSP described in the previous section, so that in each iteration we obtain the node corresponding to the corresponding step in the trajectory.
-First we will state how to construct the tensor network to obtain a variable, then we will indicate how to perform the iterative method and the contraction of the tensor network to obtain the value of each variable and, finally, we will analyze the computational complexity of the algorithm.
+First, Sec.~\ref{ssec:construction} presents the construction of the tensor network to obtain a variable value.
+Second, Sec.~\ref{ssec:contraction} indicates how to perform the iterative method and the contraction of the tensor network to obtain the value of each variable.
+Then, Sec.~\ref{ssec:complexity} analyzes the computational complexity of the algorithm.
+Finally, Sec.~\ref{ssec:approximation} presents an approximate version of the algorithm to reduce its computational complexity.

-It is important to note that the filtering layers are as important in the algorithm as the optimization layer, the former being the ones that complicate the execution of the algorithm and, therefore, must be generated with care.